 The outline of a business plan features five main areas, including an executive summary, a company description, an operations plan, marketing & sales plans, and a financial plan.

-Read on for an overview, or let our restaurant business plan software walk you through each step and automate your financial forecasts with a 14-day free trial.Create Your Plan with LaunchPlan
+Read on for an overview, or let our restaurant business plan software walk you through each step and automate your financial forecasts with a 60 day risk-free guarantee.
+You'll get a 100% refund if you're not 100% satisfied..Create Your Plan with LaunchPlan

 The executive summary addresses the key parts of your plan from a high level and is an expanded elevator pitch to potential investors and banks.
 It should answer common questions about your restaurant or food-service business, like its food concept, service style, physical layout, target market, neighborhood and surrounding businesses.